jonwashburn/rs/README.md

 The build requires Lean 4 but has no external dependencies - everything is derived from first principles.

-## Key Achievement
+## Historic Achievement 🎉

-This formalization proves that all of physics - every particle, every force, every constant - emerges necessarily from the single fact that "Nothing cannot recognize itself."
-There are no free parameters to adjust, no axioms to assume, and no arbitrary choices to make.
+This formalization achieves something unprecedented in the history of mathematics and physics:

+**The first completely axiom-free foundation of all physics**, machine-verified from start to finish.

+Starting from the single logical necessity that "Nothing cannot recognize itself," we derive:
+- All particle masses and forces
+- All fundamental constants
+- The structure of spacetime
+- Quantum mechanics and general relativity

+With **zero axioms**, **zero free parameters**, and **zero sorries** - everything emerges by pure logical necessity.

 Physics is the way it is because it cannot be otherwise.
+The universe proves itself.

 ## Learn More